anjijava16/javascript/test/supertest/01-ready/README.md

-supertest - chain request url
+supertest - ready to be used
 =============================

 ## Running / Development